krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 > > > a blockquote.
 ```

-All other block-level elements are supported within blockquotes as well.
+All other block-level elements are supported within block quotes as well.

 ```kramdown
 > Regular paragraph text is here.